Altstadt (Frankfurt am Main): History

+After the Nazis seized power in 1933, the fascist regime elevated Altstadtgesundung (old town healing) into a prestige project.

-The clearing out was a euphemism for in part extensive gutting measures, in modern usage the "renovation by demolition" that was common until the 1970s, which was carried out in some of the courtyards that were completely built up over the centuries.
+'Clearing out' was a euphemism for extensive gutting carried out in some of the courtyards that were completely built up over the centuries.
 The Nazi city administration under Mayor Friedrich Krebs used the project to change the social structure of the old town in terms of its ideology.
-They believed that old-established residents of the old town should be placed in new housing developments on the outskirts of the city and the renovated old town apartments should primarily be awarded to traders, craftsmen and party members.
+They said that old-established residents of the old town should be placed in new housing developments on the outskirts of the city and the renovated old town apartments should primarily be awarded to traders, craftsmen and party members.
 In doing so, the city also wanted to correspond to its Nazi honorary title awarded in 1935 as the city of German crafts.
 Fried Lübbecke and the poet Alfons Paquet opposed the destruction of medieval buildings.
 Her submissions were disqualified as "shouting from old town fanatics who judge things of community life not even out of bad will but from a limited view".

-There were numerous half-timbered buildings in the old town area, however by the time of their destruction in the war, many went with little documentation and recognition because their status as notable historical buildings was only just being realised.